IamVirgoo/template_react-vite-sc/README.md

 # About template

-This template is made based on React.js, Vite, TypeScript and Redux (optionally).
+This template is made based on React.js, Vite, TypeScript and Sass for styles.

 ## Usage